kamathhrishi/stratalens-ai/README.md

-[Complete README is yet to be updated]

 # StrataLens AI

 Stratalens AI is equity research platform.
 You can ask questions and get answers to questions from 10K filings, earnings calls and news.

 **Live Platform:** [stratalens.ai](https://stratalens.ai)